Mattdev92/IT_SPA_PROJECT_1/readme.txt

-# IT
+# IT SPA

-It's the first project which I have to prepare for my postgraduate studies about frontend technologies.
-This project was prepare using vanilla js without any js framework.
+It's the first project which I will prepare for my postgraduate studies about frontend technologies.
+This project was prepared using vanilla js without any js framework.
 For styling I used a little o bootstrap with cutom scss styling.

+## How it works

+Used technologies:
+ 1. Vanilla js without any framework
+ 2. scss and bootstrap for styling
+ 3. json server as database
+ 4. axios for data fetching
+ 5. uuid for id generating
+ 6. webpack and babel as a bindler and transpiler
+ 7. prettire and eslint for static code anlizing

 Implemented solutions